examplr/examplr-terraform/README.md

  - peer review this effort with people who know more about TF/CICD than me (Wells)
  - hook up a github action in "examplr-app-helloworld" to auto build/push/deploy new container images
  - figures out use of container stable tags vs CICD deploying a new task definition
  - setup and document github branch protection rules for both repos
- - replace the custom vpn module with the "standard" Terraform Registry VPN module
  - add cloud watch alarms for each service
- - running an apply after changing SSL cert host names seems to change to many things...why?
+ - Several other TODOs are identified in this document below.

-### Known Sub Optimal Things
+### Known Issues
  - When modifying an ssl cert, the validation completes before the cert is ready in ACM and causes the apply to fail.
    When you run apply immediately again, it works.
 I've tried adding a sleep but results have been inconsistent

-Several other TODOs are identified in this document below.

 ## Resource Overview

 Usernames and passwords for all the accounts here are kept in the Rocket Partners 1Password "examplr" vault.